 Further along the coast, not far from Hassan II Mosque, La Corniche is Casablanca’s fashionable beachfront district.

-The city’s waterfront boulevard, lined with umbrella-shaded beach cafés, oceanfront restaurants and chic lounges offering pool and beach access is Morocco’s version of the French Riviera.
+The city’s waterfront boulevard, lined with umbrella-shaded beach cafés, oceanfront restaurants, and chic lounges offering pool and beach access, is Morocco’s version of the French Riviera.

-La Corniche offers the chance to go for a refreshing walk on the beach and a glimpse into the less traditional and more holiday side of Morocco.
+La Corniche offers the chance to go for a refreshing walk on the beach and glimpse Morocco’s less traditional and more holiday side.

-Enjoy Casablanca’s Cosmopolitan Nightlife and Dining Scene
+13) Enjoy Casablanca’s Cosmopolitan Nightlife and Dining Scene

-While Marrakech may be the destination of choice for the fashionable set, Casablanca has an exciting nightlife and restaurant scene fueled by both locals and visitors.
+While Marrakech may be the destination of choice for the fashionable set, Casablanca has an exciting nightlife and restaurant scene fueled by locals and visitors.

-In a predominantly Muslim country like Morocco, drinking isn’t common except for in the most tourist-dense areas.
+Drinking isn’t common in a predominantly Muslim country like Morocco except in the most tourist-dense areas.
 Casablanca is the exception.

-Brazenly flirtatious young men, scantily-clad women and designer labels are the norm in many of the chic neighbourhoods such as the beachfront district of ‘Ain Diab.
+Brazenly flirtatious young men, scantily-clad women, and designer labels are the norm in many chic neighborhoods such as the beachfront district of ‘Ain Diab.

 When the sun goes down, Casablanca is to Morocco what Tel Aviv is to Israel – Babylon, a city brimming with a modern outlook and a vital social scene.